This is Day 11 in the 30 Day Blogging Challenge. You can read Day 10’s post here.

 You can sign up for a free account and start a blog or website within minutes.

-Choose from over 180 free themes, or pay extra for a premium theme.
+Choose from many free themes, or pay for a higher plan to install a premium theme.

-For your domain name, you are assigned a subdomain of WordPress.com that reflects your username (e.g. https://example.wordpress.com/).
-For a fee you can pay for your own domain name e.g. myawesomesite.com.
+For your domain name, you are assigned a subdomain of WordPress.com that reflects your username (e.g. https://example.wordpress.com/

 Pros of WordPress.com